tomtkg/Test_Functions_for_Multi-objective_Optimization/Problems/MOPs in RM-MEDA/README.md

-# RMMEDA: Benchmark MOP for Regularity Model-based multiobjective estimation of distribution algorithm
+# RMMEDA: Benchmark MOP for RM-MEDA
 Reference
 Q. Zhang, A. Zhou, and Y. Jin, RM-MEDA: A regularity model-based multiobjective estimation of distribution algorithm, IEEE Transactions on Evolutionary Computation, 2008, 12(1): 41-63.